 According to the American Kennel Club, responsible dog breeders have an acute knowledge of the lineage of their litters.
 They’re selective with which families their pups go to—in addition to other “ethical” checks along the way.

 Despite these efforts, supporting responsible dog breeders over the options listed previously still contributes to the overpopulation issue.
-This begs the question, can we really call any form of dog breeding responsible when lives of abandoned dogs are being lost as a result?
+This begs the question, can we really call any form of dog breeding responsible when the lives of abandoned dogs are being lost as a result?

 Furthermore, responsible breeders are still trying to maximise their profits by having their bitch reproduce back to back as much as possible—exploiting the reproductive system of their dogs.